NCERT Solutions Class 8 Social Science History Our Pasts III Chapter 2 – Get Free PDF

 4. What attracted European trading companies to India?

 European trading companies were looking for new lands from which they could buy goods at a cheap price and carry them back to Europe to sell at higher prices.
 The fine qualities of cotton and silk produced in India had a big market in Europe.
 Spices like pepper, cloves, cardamom and cinnamon too were in great demand.
 These were the reasons that attracted European trading companies to India.

 5. What were the areas of conflict between the Bengal nawabs and the East India Company?

-After the first British factory was set up in 1651 on the banks of the river Hooghly, East India company started allowing more of its merchants and traders to visit and settle down at the city of Bengal.
+After the first British factory was set up in 1651 on the banks of the river Hugli, the East India company started allowing more of its merchants and traders to visit and settle down in the city of Bengal.
 The reasons that caused the conflicts between Bengal nawabs and East India Company were:

 a.
 Nawabs denied concessions to the East India Company on many occasions